rokabytedev/vojiapp/README.md

-# Voji Landing Page
+# Noeji Landing Page

-A modern, responsive landing page for Voji - the voice-to-story AI app.
+A modern, responsive landing page for Noeji - the voice-to-story AI app.
 Built with HTML5, CSS3 (Tailwind CSS), and vanilla JavaScript.

 ## 🎯 Project Overview

-**Voji** is an innovative app that captures thoughts instantly with voice recording and uses AI to weave them into compelling stories.
+**Noeji** is an innovative app that captures thoughts instantly with voice recording and uses AI to weave them into compelling stories.
 This landing page introduces the app, highlights its benefits, showcases features, presents pricing, and captures emails for a waitlist.

 ### Key Features